-As a business we take seriously our responsibility to operate ethically and responsibly.
-Respecting human rights is a fundamental part of how we operate.
+As a business we take seriously our responsibility to operate ethically.
+Respecting human rights is a fundamental part of our business.

-Our Modern Slavery Policy requires our colleagues and business partners to implement effective due diligence processes to enable us to understand and identify the potential risks of slavery and human trafficking so that we can report actual and suspected cases to the appropriate law enforcement agencies and so that we can ensure appropriate action is taken.
+Our Modern Slavery Policy applies to all colleagues, suppliers and business partners and requires them to implement effective due diligence processes to enable us to understand and identify the potential risks of slavery and human trafficking so that we can report actual and suspected cases to the appropriate law enforcement agencies.

 How we implement The Modern Slavery Policy

 If at any point we suspect or identify any cases of modern slavery, we commit to support the remediation of any victims – working with business partners, other brands, governments and NGOs as applicable.
 We also commit to assist law enforcement agencies with the investigation, identification and prosecution of any party that knowingly engages in or facilitates slavery or human trafficking.

 1. Raising Awareness for Colleagues, Suppliers and Business Partners

 In the summer of 2016, SuperGroup trained 169 supplier-facing colleagues and selected suppliers to raise awareness of our Modern Slavery Policy – to support the continued risk assessment and roll out of our due diligence processes.

 In January 2017 we ran refresher training on this topic to support continued roll out of our policies to 40 supplier-facing colleagues.